Keeler-Spear/Mathematics/README.md

 # Contributions

   Outside of the Java libraries used (Math, Swing, JUnit Jupiter, IO, and Util), the code is entirely my own.
 The theory and formulas behind the methods implemented were taught to me by my Numerical Analysis I professor and my Linear Algebra professor.
-However, Calculus.java’s leftSidedThreePoint (double f0, double f1, double f2, double h) and rightSidedThreePoint (double f0, double fm1, double fm2, double h) formulas were derived on my own.
+However, Mathematics.Calculus.java’s leftSidedThreePoint (double f0, double f1, double f2, double h) and rightSidedThreePoint (double f0, double fm1, double fm2, double h) formulas were derived on my own.

   # Favorite Algorithm

-  Of the algorithms I have coded, gradient descent (linearReg in Regression.java) is my favorite (made in mid-February).
+  Of the algorithms I have coded, gradient descent (linearReg in Mathematics.Regression.java) is my favorite (made in mid-February).
 It can calculate the least squares fit of any data set, including those of multiple variables, and model it with the functions provided.
-For simplicity, I have created a couple of function sets under BasisFunctions.
+For simplicity, I have created a couple of function sets under Mathematics.BasisFunctions.